Typesafe Function Overloading in TypeScript

 function yan(tan: string | number, tethera: string | number): string | number {

-// This implementating function body always returns a string,
+// This implementing function body always returns a string,

 // which is incorrect for the second overload signature